 Kodaly training can be taken as a non-credit option or for graduate credit.
 Non-credit registration is through the College of Fine Arts Institute.
 Credit registration is through the WSU graduate school.

 Noncredit Option: The noncredit fee per level is $500.
-Noncredit registration will be online this year.
-USD 259 ONLY people use this 259 LINK.
-Payment for the noncredit option will be made through the CFAI Marketplace site.
+Registration and payment for the noncredit option will be made through the CFAI Marketplace site.
 Please use the large link below:

 Enrollment for Undergradaute or Graduate Credit: WSU online enrollment for credit tentatively starts April 15.
 Graduate credit for 2015 is obtained by enrolling in the appropriate sections (methodology and solfege) and paying the Kodaly fee plus 5 hours tuition at the workshop rate and the associated student fees.
 For 2015, those costs are handled through your WSU online enrollment and payment.
 Tuition and fees for the 5 credit hours will be $1763.50 (inclusive).
 Payment will be online after your enrollment is processed.
 There is a short-term loan option available through WSU.
 You may be eligible for financial aid if you are taking additional hours.
 An additional charge of $50.00 is required for admission to the graduate school or $35.00 for undergraduate admission.
 For details on WSU admission go directly to the Admissions Gateway link here.
 We look forward to working with you.